ryan-a-davis365/RDFitness/README.md

 ## **Future-Enhancements**
-* The future intention of the site would be to serve as a website specifically for RDFitness that has every single detail someone could ever ask for when they are looking at our gym as one they would like to join.
+* The future intention of the site would be to serve as a website specifically for RDFitness that has every single detail users could ever ask for when they are looking at our gym as one they would like to join.
 * At first, the purpose would remain to educate and inform users on what